Time-Varying Convex Optimization: A Contraction and Equilibrium Tracking Approach: Contracting Dynamics for Canonical Convex Optimization Problems

 We leverage the proximal augmented Lagrangian approach proposed in~\cite{NKD-SZK-MRJ:19}.
 For $\gamma > 0$, define the \emph{augmented Lagrangian} associated to~\eqref{eq:rewritten-two-objective} $\map{L_\gamma}{\real^n \times \real^m \times \real^m}{\real}$ by

 and, by a slight abuse of notation, the \emph{proximal augmented Lagrangian} $\map{L_\gamma}{\real^n \times \real^m}{\real}$ by

-The proximal augmented Lagrangian corresponds to the augmented Lagrangian where the minimization over $y$ has already explicitly been performed and the optimal value for $y$ has been substituted; see details in~\cite[Theorem~1]{NKD-SZK-MRJ:19}.
+The proximal augmented Lagrangian equals the augmented Lagrangian where the minimization over $y$ has already been performed and the optimal value for $y$ has been substituted; see details in~\cite[Theorem~1]{NKD-SZK-MRJ:19}.
 Moreover, minimizing~\eqref{eq:two-objective-withA} corresponds to finding saddle points of~\eqref{eq:proximal augmented Lagrangian}.
-To this end, the primal-dual flow corresponding to the proximal augmented Lagrangian is
+To this end, the proximal augmented Lagrangian primal-dual dynamics are